idris-community/idris2-tutorial/src/Appendices/QTT.md

 ## The Erased Fragment

-Earlier I stated that only variables in the context can have quantities, which in particular means top-level definitions cannot have them.
+Earlier we stated that only variables in the context can have quantities, which in particular means top-level definitions cannot have them.
 This is *mostly* true, but there is one slight exception: a function can be marked as erased by placing a `0` before its name.

 ```idris
 0 erasedId : (0 x : a) -> a